somedatapacket/docs.humio.com/content/language-syntax/_index.md

 ---
 title: "Language Syntax"
 weight: 300
+menuTOC:
+  - "#intro": "Pipeline"
+  - "#grepping": "Free-Text Filters"
+  - "#field-filters": "Field Filters"
+  - "#adding-fields": "Adding New Fields"
+  - "#assignment-operator": "Assignment Operator (:=)"
+  - "#field-operator": "Field Operator (=~)"
+  - "#eval": "Eval"
+  - "#logical-operators": "Logical Operators (and, or, not)"
+  - "#conditionals": "Conditionals (case)"
+  - "#composite-function-calls": "Composite Function Calls"
+  - "#user-functions": "User Functions"
+  - "#comments": "Comments"
 ---
-This section describes the Humio query language.

-The Humio query language is the syntax that lets you compose queries to retrieve, process, and analyze business data in your system.
+The Humio Query Language is the syntax that lets you compose queries to retrieve, process, and analyze business data in your system.

 Before reading this section, we recommend that you read the